leikareipa/rallysported/README.md

 ## The toolset
 #### [RallySportED for DOS](../../../rallysported-dos)
 Track, texture, and AI editors for DOS.
-These tools can run run on 386/486-class machines.
+These tools can be run on 386/486-class machines.
 Written in assembly and C++.

 #### [RallySportED for the browser](../../../rallysported-js)
 Track editor for browsers.
 Written in JavaScript.